 Picking a new dog to bring home is one of the most exciting things.
 And if you’re thinking about getting an Aussie, you’re on the right track (pun intended).
-But as a physically active owner, you may be interested in a dog that can double as your running partner.
+But as an active owner, you may be interested in a dog that can also be your running partner.

-So, will Australian Shepherds run with you?
-Yes, Australian Shepherds will run with you and love doing so.
+Australian Shepherds will run with you and often love doing so.
 After all, they’re some of the hardest working dogs and have what seems like unlimited energy.
 Because they were bred for herding, the Aussie was built to run around all day.
 Providing them the opportunity to run keeps them mentally sharp, physically fit, and healthy overall.

 Now let’s examine exactly why Australian Shepherds make such great running partners.
-But don’t go running a full marathon with your Aussie just yet – there are things to be aware of.
+But wait, don’t go running a full marathon just yet.
+There are things to be aware of.
 Plus, we have some tips from real owners when it comes to running with your Aussie.

 RECOMMENDED: An Owner’s Guide to Australian Shepherds